yangjenny/standard_algorithms/README.md

 (UCI Adult dataset automatically loaded for training)

-This example uses the UCI Adult dataset, where one is trying to classify income (two classes: <=50K and >50K), and mitigate gender (male vs female) bias.
+This example uses the UCI Adult dataset, where one is trying to classify income (two classes: <=50K and >50K).
 Additional details about the dataset, including all attributes included, can be found [here](https://archive.ics.uci.edu/ml/datasets/Adult).

 An example run and expected output can be found in algorithms.ipynb